Euclid, Elements (new)

 Free Lecture on Robert Burns's The Jolly Beggars: Love and Liberty - A Cantata, January 23, 4:30-6:00 pm

-Jason Happel, noted authority, will deliver a new version of his risqué vanity lecture, On Love and Liberty (30 minutes on a good night), which has been heard at more than one of his family's Burn's Suppers over the past 20 years.
-Join us for a celebration of the themes of Burns's poetry: love, liberty, and humane sympathy.
+Days before Burns Night, when literally dozens of people around the world celebrate Scotland's national poet, Jason Happel, noted authority, will deliver a new version of his risqué vanity lecture, On Love and Liberty (30 minutes on a good night), which has been heard at more than one of his family's Burns Suppers over the past 20 years.
+Join us for a celebration of Burnsian themes: love, liberty, and human sympathy.
 The poem has been called "Shakespearean" and one of Burns's greatest compositions -- whether the poem is ultimately sympathetic with the down-trodden characters is debatable, but it does appear to celebrate love and liberty, even in their less than noble forms.
-The talk will be followed by a discussion period; raucous, if the Scotch is pouring, subdued, if not.
+The talk will be followed by a discussion on a few passages from the poem; raucous, if the Scotch is pouring, subdued, if not.
 Join us, but don't judge us by this indiscretion.

 Maimonides, Guide of the Perplexed